 - Strategies for improving performance and accountability for all stakeholders

 The Track welcomes presentations in a range of formats including workshops, advanced and development papers.
 Please note that papers should conform to the British Journal of Management format and the front page should clearly state the intended track, paper form and stage (full/dev/workshop etc), and the paper type (i.e. whether or not it is theoretical or empirical).

-If you wish to discuss any issues in relation to the Track or your submission please do not hesitate to contact:
+If you are unsure about submitting to this track or wish to discuss any issues in relation to the track or your submission please do not hesitate to contact: